Simon Lemming Talbot: Danish Invasion

 Simon was supposed to launch his international Stand-up tour Danish Invasion in the 2020.
 The international stand-up tour was cancelled due to COVID-19.
 He did a mini-tour in Denmark which was filmed and broadcast on national television.

 Optur

 Simon is launching a Danish stand-up tour named 'Optur' in the 2021 & 2022.

 Personal life

 Simon grew up with his mother Irene Lemming, who is a member of Jehovah's Witnesses.
 Simon was never baptized as a Jehovah's Witness and left the faith at the age of 14.
 On his mother's side of the family, he has a brother named Christian.
-Simon's dad is named Thomas James Talbot and is from Ireland.
+Simon's father is named Thomas James Talbot and is from Ireland.
 Due to his father being Irish, Simon sees himself as being half-Irish.
 On his father's side of the family he has two brothers.
 Thomas James Talbot and Shane James Talbot.

-In April 2017 Simon got engaged with Katrine Køhler.
-They were married in July 2019.
+In April 2017 Simon got engaged to Katrine Køhler.
+They married in July 2019.